top of page

 1. Submit the application with documents at the municipal office or online.

-2. Pay the mutation fees as applicable.
+2. Pay the applicable mutation fees.

 3. Authorities will verify ownership and supporting documents.